Combat Common Health Issues in Seniors with Nutrition

 Low Carb High Fiber Vegetables,Low Carb High Fiber Food, Low Carb, High Fiber Foods

-The human body requires carbohydrates to function properly.
-When you consume too many carbs, they get converted into glucose (a type of sugar) inside your body.
-This causes blood sugar levels to rise, leading to insulin resistance.
-Insulin resistance leads to excess fat storage around the belly area.
+The human body requires carbohydrates to function correctly.
+When you consume too many carbohydrates, they convert into glucose (a type of sugar) inside your body.
+This causes blood sugar levels to rise, leading to insulin resistance, which leads to excess fat storage around the belly area.

-Carbs are essential for energy production, but consuming too much can cause health problems such as diabetes and obesity.
-In order to reduce carb intake, you must cut down on unhealthy snacks and processed food.
+Carbs are essential for energy production, but too much can cause health problems such as diabetes and obesity.
+To reduce carb intake, you must mitigate unhealthy snacks and processed food.
 Instead, opt for fresh fruits and vegetables.
 They contain fewer calories and fewer carbs.

 Source & Credits